esciencecenter-digital-skills/python-intermediate-development-tno/episodes/14-collaboration-using-git.md

 ::::::::::::::::::::::::::::::::::::::: objectives

-- Commit changes in a software project to a local repository and publish them in a remote repository on GitHub
+- Commit changes in a software project to a local repository and publish them in a remote repository on GitLab
 - Create branches for managing different threads of code development
 - Learn to use feature branch workflow to effectively collaborate with a team on a software project